 This can be easier to manage than you might think.
 Many VPS plans include standard tools like cPanel to help monitor and configure your site.
 Some hosts will manage the service for you, monitoring for problems like a crashed service, and fixing them as soon as they're detected.

-VPS prices and specs vary from a few dollars a month to hundreds, depending on your requirements.
+VPS prices and specs vary from a few dollars a month to hundreds, depending on your requirements and your level of expertise.
 There's a lot of choice out there, but don't panic – our list of five best VPS providers will point you in the right direction.

 Bluehost has been around for quite some time and always offered powerful plans for a variety of users, and their VPS range is no different.